benedettadavico/socks5-nr-app/README.md

   Depending on the result of that check it will either display an error message, or, if the proxy is reachable, it will launch the Electron app.

-  Once launched, it establishes a WebSocket server connection on port 8080 via a WebSocket client on port 1080.
+  Once launched, it establishes a WebSocket server connection on port 8080 via the socsk5 client on port 1080.

   The second step of the socks5 WebSocket app test is calling an external API from within the app.